-With the exception of the non-voting liaison appointed by the Governmental Advisory Committee, any non-voting liaison may be removed, following notice to that liaison and to the organization by which that liaison was selected, by a three-fourths (3/4) majority vote of all Directors if the selecting organization fails to promptly remove that liaison following such notice.
-The Board may request the Governmental Advisory Committee to consider the replacement of the non-voting liaison appointed by that Committee if the Board, by a three-fourths (3/4) majority vote of all Directors, determines that such an action is appropriate.
+2.With the exception of the Liaison appointed by the Governmental Advisory Committee, any Liaison may be removed following notice to that Liaison and to the organization which selected that Liaison, by a three-fourths (3/4) majority vote of all Directors if the selecting organization fails to promptly remove that Liaison following such notice.
+The vacancies created by such removal shall be filled in accordance with Section 7.12.
+The Board may request the Governmental Advisory Committee to consider the replacement of the Governmental Advisory Committee Liaison if the Board, by a three-fourths (3/4) majority vote of all Directors, determines that such an action is appropriate.

 Section 12.
 VACANCIES

-This 1.A vacancy or vacancies in the Board of Directors shall be deemed to exist in the case of the death, resignation, or removal of any Director; if the authorized number of Directors is increased; or if a Director has been declared of unsound mind by a final order of court or convicted of a felony or incarcerated for more than 90 days as a result of a criminal conviction or has been found by final order or judgment of any court to have breached a duty under Sections 5230 et seq. of the CNPBCL.
-Any vacancy occurring on the Board of Directors shall be filled by the Nominating Committee, unless (a) that Director was selected by a Supporting Organization, in which case that vacancy shall be filled by that Supporting Organization, or (b) that Director was the President, in which case the vacancy shall be filled in accordance with the provisions of Article XIII of these Bylaws.
-The selecting body shall give written notice to the Secretary of ICANN of their appointments to fill vacancies.
-A Director selected to fill a vacancy on the Board shall serve for the unexpired term of his or her predecessor in office and until a successor has been selected and qualified.
-No reduction of the authorized number of Directors shall have the effect of removing a Director prior to the expiration of the Director’s term of office.
+This Section 7.12(a) shall apply to Board vacancies other than those occurring by recall of all Directors (other than the President).
+A vacancy or vacancies in the Board shall be deemed to exist in the case of the death, resignation, or removal of any Director or Interim Director, or if the authorized number of Directors is increased.
+Any vacancy occurring on the Board shall be filled in the same manner as these Bylaws prescribe for designation (or in the case of the President, election) to that seat.
+A Director designated by the EC to fill a vacancy on the Board shall serve for the unexpired term of his or her predecessor in office and until a successor has been designated and qualified.
+No reduction of the authorized number of Directors shall have the effect of removing a Director prior to the expiration of the Director’s term of office

+This Section 7.12(b) shall apply to Board vacancies occurring when all Directors (other than the President) are recalled as provided by Section 7.11(a)(ii).
+Within five days following the date such Directors are removed, the EC Chairs Council shall provide written notice of the EC’s designation of individuals to fill such vacancies (each such individual, an “Interim Director”) to the Decisional Participants and to the Secretary, who shall cause such notice to be promptly posted to the Website.
+An Interim Director must meet the criteria specified in Section 7.3, Section 7.4 and Section 7.5, as applicable.
+An Interim Director shall hold office until the EC designates the Interim Director’s successor in accordance with Section 7.12(a), which designation shall occur within 120 days of the Interim Director’s designation.
+For avoidance of doubt, persons designated as Interim Directors may be eligible for designation as Directors as well.

-2.The organizations selecting the non-voting liaisons identified in Section 9 of this Article are responsible for determining the existence of, and filling, any vacancies in those positions.
-They shall give the Secretary of ICANN written notice of their appointments to fill vacancies.
+The organizations selecting the Liaisons identified in Section 7.9 are responsible for determining the existence of, and filling, any vacancies in those positions.
+Such organizations shall give the Secretary written notice of their appointments to fill any such vacancies, subject to the requirements set forth in Section 7.4, as applicable.

 Section 13.
 ANNUAL MEETINGS